mbzuai-oryx/Agent-X/README.md

 - Accuracy metrics, binary matching scores, and goal success analysis
 - Useful for benchmarking your model outputs against Agent-X GT
 > 📁 Path: `eval/`

+## Acknowledgements

+This project builds upon the excellent open-source work of the **[GTA paper](https://github.com/GTA-repo-link)**, as well as the teams behind **[OpenCompass](https://github.com/OpenCompass)** and **[AgentLego](https://github.com/AgentLego)**.
+We sincerely thank the authors and contributors of these projects for sharing their implementations and evaluation frameworks, which greatly supported the development and experimentation in this repository.

 ## 📝 Citation